Master Tourism Destination Management

 English

-Do you want to explore how to shape the future of tourist destinations in a responsible, resilient and sustainable way?
-Then the Master Tourism Destination Management is for you!
+Do you want to explore how to shape the future of tourism destinations in a responsible, resilient and sustainable way?
+And would you like to study at four locations around the world?
+Then the Master Tourism Destination Management is perfect for you!

-This programme will equip you as a young professional with the skills, knowledge and tools to tackle complex challenges and opportunities that tourism destinations face.
-You will learn different perspectives from various stakeholders, such as tourists, locals, businesses, governments and NGOs.
-You will also apply your learning in practice and conduct field research at four different destinations in the world, experiencing the diversity and cross-cultural dynamics of tourism first-hand.
+This programme will equip you as a young professional with the skills and competencies to tackle complex challenges and opportunities that tourism destinations are facing.
+You will become familiar with various perspectives from different stakeholders, such as tourists, locals, businesses, governments and NGOs.
+You will also apply your learning in practice and conduct field research at four different locations around the world, experiencing the diversity and cross-cultural dynamics of tourism firsthand.

 • Three months of field research at three different destinations in the world